안녕하세요.토미입니다.

 -겠어요

-first, it shows a strong intention or willingness to do something in the future.
+First, it shows a firm intention or willingness to do something in the future.

-Second, you can use it to predict the other person’s feelings or assume a certain situation.
+Second, you can use it to predict the other person’s feelings or assume a particular situation.

 This is similar to guess or assumption.

-There is only one pattern of use and that is to add [겠] after a stem of verb or adjective.
+There is only one pattern of use, which is to add 겠 after the stem of a verb or adjective.

-Now, let’s go through the examples and take a closer look at each meaning.
+Now, let’s go through the examples and closely examine each meaning.

 Future tense to express willingness